vv01f/eidolon/README.md

 * Follow the prompts of the script
 * Start eidolon

+###0.1.4.0-0.1.5.0
+* Stop eidolon
+* Compile migration script with `cabal exec -- ghc --make Migrations/0.1.4.0-0.1.5.0/Migration.hs`
+* Copy or move compiled script to run location and execute
+* Follow the prompts of the script
+* Start eidolon

 ##Acknowledgements:

 * This software uses the web Framework "Yesod" by Michael Snoyman.
 See more at: